Syndicode

 In the same way, each task takes a separate card on the board.
 These cards are moved from column to column until the task is completed.

 A traditional Kanban board has three columns, which are to-do, doing, and done.
 The first column is like a backlog.
-Here, you can see tasks that have not been taken yet.
+Here, you can see tasks that have not yet been taken care of.
 The second column contains tasks in progress.
 Finally, the last column shows completed tasks.

 The benefits of the Kanban board include: